ParthBBhut10/ParthBBhut10/README.md

 - 💬 Ask me about Anything
 - 📫 How to reach me: [@ParthBBhut2](https://twitter.com/parthbbhut2)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Lazy Lad
+- ⚡ Fun fact: Just Noob trying not to Suck.
--->